SixArm/ui-ux-design-guide/topics/brainstorming/index.md

 During brainstorming, participants are encouraged to suspend judgment and criticism and focus on generating as many ideas as possible.
 After brainstorming, evaluate the ideas.

-**Key aspects**:
+**Key aspects:**

-Quantity over Quality: Generate many ideas without immediately evaluating or analyzing their feasibility.
+* **Quantity over Quality:** Generate many ideas without immediately evaluating or analyzing their feasibility.

-Non-judgmental Atmosphere: Refrain from criticizing or evaluating ideas during the brainstorming phase.
+* **Non-judgmental Atmosphere:** Refrain from criticizing or evaluating ideas during the brainstorming phase.

-Free Thinking: Encourage ideas that are unconventional, imaginative, and even seemingly wild.
+* **Free Thinking:** Encourage ideas that are unconventional, imaginative, and even seemingly wild.

-Build on Ideas: Build on or combine the ideas of others.
+* **Build on Ideas:** Build on or combine the ideas of others.
 This promotes collaboration and interaction.

-Participation: Give everyone an opportunity to contribute, such as via round-robin or equal airtime.
+* **Participation:** Give everyone an opportunity to contribute, such as via round-robin or equal airtime.

-Timebox: Set a time limit for the brainstorming phase, to helps maintain focus and energy.
+* **Timebox:** Set a time limit for the brainstorming phase, to helps maintain focus and energy.

-Capture: Document ideas in a visible accessible format, such as a whiteboard, flipchart, or web app.
+* **Capture:** Document ideas in a visible accessible format, such as a whiteboard, flipchart, or web app.